Degree requirements for Ph.D. students

-- Complete the permission form Digital Commons@WSU that allows Wayne State University Libraries to make the dissertation available to the Wayne State community and the general public.
-Students can control the level of access to their dissertation/thesis via the permission form.
+- Wayne State University Libraries maintains electronic copies of students' dissertations and theses and would like to make these available to the Wayne State community and the general public through Digital Commons @ WSU.
+Students can control the level of access to their theses via the permission form.

 The Graduate School will verify the appropriateness of the committee on the Final Report form and send the form, along with the Graduate Examiner's Report form, to the dissertation advisor for completion following the defense.